Round Oak Stove Company: Name origin

+History

 Round Oak was considered the finest heating stove money could buy because of the quality of its durable heating stove and by the late 1890s there were many “oak” imitators on the market.
 The company expanded rapidly and at its height in the 1910s, employed 1200 of the 5000 residents in Dowagiac, Michigan.
 Round Oak's influence on Dowagiac went far beyond its factory grounds.
 The company sponsored a semi-professional baseball team and the Round Oak Band.
 Dances were held in Round Oak Hall.

 P. D. Beckwith died in January 1889, leaving the management of the firm to his son-in-law, Fred E. Lee.
 In 1892 in memory of P. D. Beckwith, his daughter Kate and son-in-law, Fred Lee built the Beckwith Memorial Theatre in the downtown at Front and Beeson streets.
 Regarded as one of the finest theatres between New York and Chicago, it hosted such well-known names as William S. Hart, Roland Reed, Robert Mantell and Otis Skinner.
 The original Beckwith building also contained space used for a bank, city hall and Round Oak Company offices.
 The busts that decorated the building's exterior included Beethoven, Chopin, Liszt, Emerson, Whitman, Shakespeare, Sarah Bernhardt and Susan B. Anthony.
 When the building was razed in 1966, the busts were salvaged.
 Eight are today used in columns standing at the entrance to the Lyons Building at Southwestern Michigan College in Dowagiac.

 After Beckwith's death, the official company name was changed to The Estate of P.D.
 Beckwith Incorporated.
 Most stoves produced after 1890 carry the mark of “Estate of P.D.
 Beckwith” along with “Round Oak”, which has confused novice collectors as to the original owner of Round Oak stoves – many believing they have purchased a stove actually used by Beckwith himself.
 The company also added new products, like furnaces and cooking stoves, and introduced a popular mascot around 1900 – Chief Doe-Wah-Jack.

-Chief Doe-Wah-Jack, a fictional Native American Indian, appeared on most Round Oak Stove Company and Estate of P.D.
+Chief Doe-Wah-Jack, a fictional Native American, appeared on most Round Oak Stove Company and Estate of P.D.
 Beckwith Inc. advertising and stoves until the company's demise in 1946.
 Chief Doe-Wah-Jack was introduced when, with the spread of the telephone, customers had trouble pronouncing Dowagiac when asking the operator for a connection.
 Chief-Doe-Wah-Jack remedied that problem by providing the town's phonetic spelling.

 Poor management and deaths led to the start of Round Oak's decline in 1914.
 Ormal Beach, the company's first salesman, died that year; Arthur Beckwith, Philo's adopted son and major innovator of Round Oak products over the years, died of tuberculosis; and lastly, veteran employee Arthur Rudolphi left to start his own furnace company after being denied a promotion.
 In 1915, the Rudy Furnace Company became the first of three Round Oak competitors to open in Dowagiac, followed by Premier in 1920 and Dowagiac Steel Furnace in 1929.